Ron Buckmire: Activism

 Buckmire is also known as an LGBT activist.
 He came out during college in 1988 or 1989, having gained information about homosexuality through the early Internet.
 He became active in several student organizations at RPI, including serving as president of the Rensselaer Gay/Lesbian/Bisexual Association and even co-founding the Women Students Association.
 In 1991 he began the Queer Resources Directory, an online resource that for information on issues relating to sexual minorities, and in the 1990s administered several queer electronic mailing lists/discussion groups.
 He was also active in outreach through radio, co-creating a queer local radio show called Homo Radio while at RPI, and later becoming a contributor to This Way Out, a national radio newsmagazine show.
 He organized a mailing list associated with LGBT meetups at the Joint Mathematics Meetings; this group of people evolved into Spectra.

 Awards and recognition

 Buckmire was awarded the NOGLSTP GLBTA Educator of the Year for 2011.
 Buckmire was also recognized by Mathematically Gifted & Black as a Black History Month 2018 Honoree.
+He was elected to the 2023 Class of SIAM Fellows.

 Personal life

 From his youth, Buckmire participated in competitive chess, becoming Barbados Junior Champion four times and National Champion three times, and as of 1997 was ranked as a senior master and one of the top 250 chess players in the United States.

-Buckmire is married to Dean Elzinga, a former professional opera singer who is now a data scientist.
+Buckmire is married to Dean Elzinga, a former professional opera singer who is now a data scientist at IBM Research.